Data sheet: Schneider-Kreuznach Retina-Xenar 50 mm f/2.8

 History of the Xenar

 The Xenar is one of the earliest Schneider-Kreuznach designs.
-While it is clearly derived from the Carl Zeiss Tessar design (the development of which is covered here), it was significantly distinct not to infringe on Zeiss’ invention.
+While it is clearly derived from the Carl Zeiss Tessar design (the development of which is covered here), it was sufficiently distinct not to infringe on Zeiss’ invention.
 While the Tessar was famed for its sharpness, it is safe to say that the Xenar held – to those in the know – at least similar fame.
 Interestingly, the Retina-Xenar, being the entry level lens for the Kodak Retina interchangeable lens system, is largely to thank for the relative success and high regard that system received.

 Versions